Essay on the Central America War

 Terrorist attacks against U.S. citizens and other deaths involving Americans began as early as 1979.
 Examples include the kidnapping and eventual execution of U.S. citizen and Goodyear executive Clifford Bevens in December 1980 in Guatemala City, Guatemala.
 Also in December 1980, terrorists in the streets of San Salvador, El Salvador murdered U.S. citizen and businessman Thomas Bracken.

 In 1981, the U.S. began sending Military Training Teams (MTT) to El Salvador to aid in quelling that country’s civil war.
 Up to fifty-five members were authorized by Congress.
 The Salvadoran civil war occurred from 1981 to 1992 for which President Clinton, in 1996, issued an Armed Forces Expeditionary Medal (AFEM) to U.S. troops who participated in that conflict.
+The conflict was not recognized as such until four years after it ended.

-In Honduras, CIA and U.S. Military units began advising Central Americans and operating in country as early as 1981.
+In Honduras, CIA and U.S. Military units began advising Central Americans and operating in country as early as 1980.
 On November 16, 1981 President Reagan was advised by his National Security Council to increase military aid and training to both El Salvador and Honduras and to support democratic forces (the Contras) in Nicaragua (National Security Decision Directive [NSDD] 17, January 04, 1982).
 On January 29, 1982, President Reagan ordered the improvement of bases and construction of runways in Honduras and other CA strategic locations (NSDD 21).
 On April 10, 1982, President Reagan created a national security plan to deal with managing terrorism and responding to terrorist threats and attacks (NSDD 30).
 Terrorism becomes a national concern and is more prominent in CA in the 1980’s than anywhere else in the world (Department of State, Bureau of Diplomatic Security’s Threat Analysis Division, LETHAL TERRORIST ACTIONS AGAINST AMERICANS 1973-1985 & Department of State, Bureau of Diplomatic Security, SIGNIFICANT INCIDENTS OF POLITICAL VIOLENCE AGAINST AMERICANS 1986, 1987, 1988 and 1989).

 On May 28, 1982 President Reagan ordered additional funding for DOD and CIA to make further improvements to interdiction programs and increase intelligence gathering and operations throughout all democratic states in CA (NSDD # 37A).
 Furthermore, on September 24, 1982, during a National Security Planning Group meeting, President Reagan was advised to continue current CA policies and later reaffirms NSDD’s # 17, 21 and 37 as sound U.S. foreign policy and calls attention to the “possibilities of escalation of the conflict in the region” adding his own label to the regional crisis and lays out a plan for repelling a possible invasion of Honduras by Cuban/Soviet backed Nicaraguan forces (NSDD # 59, October 05, 1982).